-Mechanical Response Research Laboratory
+Mechanical System Response Research Laboratory

-The Mechanical Response Research Laboratory is located at the Mechanical Engineering Department and supports research efforts in areas that focus on mechanical/material component systems.
-Areas ranging from structural vibration control, material characterization, infrastructure health monitoring and diagnostics, and anomaly detection in turbine temperature measurement devices have been performed.
-Research that has been funded from various government agencies such as DoD, NSF-EPSCoR, NASA, and private industry has lead to peer review publications and patents.
+The Mechanical Systems Response Research Laboratory (MSRRL) is located in the Mechanical Engineering Department and supports research efforts in areas related to mechanical/material component systems.
+Topics ranging from structural vibration control, damage and anomaly detection, to vibration techniques to characterize material properties have been performed.